Privacy choices

 What the Hue Codex color temperature adjuster does

-The Hue Codex color temperature adjuster takes one HEX color and shifts its hue toward a warmer or cooler direction.
-It keeps the HSL saturation and lightness from the base color, then previews the result alongside a cooler reference, the original base color, and a warmer reference.
+The Hue Codex color temperature adjuster accepts one concrete CSS color and shifts its resolved sRGB hue toward a warmer or cooler direction.
+It keeps the base HSL saturation, lightness, and alpha, then previews the result alongside a cooler reference, the original base color, and a warmer reference.

 This makes it easier to create related colors for hover states, seasonal variations, warning or info accents, chart colors, and palette exploration without rebuilding the whole color from scratch.